Table of Contents

 Essential features

-- Differentiated from low grade ductal carcinoma in situ by its size (≤ 2 mm) or space occupied by clonal cells (≤ 2 spaces or only portion of involved space)
+- Differentiated from low grade ductal carcinoma in situ by size (≤ 2 mm) or space occupied by clonal cells (≤ 2 spaces or only portion of involved space)

 - Rigid bridges, polarization around lumen and estrogen receptor (ER) (diffuse, strong) positivity